 Oak follows a ‘vocational’ curriculum that is designed to further their English skills, Maths skills, Computing skills, work skills, life skills and independence.
 Most of the courses taken by Oak are Entry Level 3 or Level 1 courses.

 Oak have the following timetable: English (2), Maths (2), Computing (2), Business Enterprise (2), Offsite Sport (2), Transition [to college] (5), Life Skills (3), Work Experience (4), Careers (1), PSHCE (1) and Enrichment (1).

 All pupils take part in Enrichment sessions once per week.
 Enrichment sessions are designed to personalise learning so that pupils are offered activities and concepts to engage them that are out of the constraints of the conventional curriculum.
 We believe that our pupils have the right to a diverse, rich and exciting curriculum.
 Enrichment sessions allow us to be creative in our approach to pupils’ learning and in the use of our many resources.
-Sessions currently offered include: Cookery, Football, Dance, Sensory stories, Pamper, iPads, Crafts and Horticulture.
+Typical sessions offered include: Cookery, Football, Dance, Sensory stories, Pamper, iPads, Crafts and Horticulture.

-*In addition to traditional Literacy lessons, all pupils have a 20 minute Literacy slot Mon-Thurs.
+*In addition to traditional Literacy lessons, all pupils have a 20 minute Literacy slot Mon-Fri.
 This initiative is to give extra focus to Literacy across the school and is directed by the Literacy subject leader.

 Residential experiences are offered on a rota basis.